julixian/MyVisualNovelTransTools/README.md

 ![Snipaste_2025-01-30_14-25-37](https://github.com/julixian/MyVisualNovelTransTools/blob/main/images/Snipaste_2025-01-30_14-25-37.png)
 ![Snipaste_2025-01-30_15-21-02](https://github.com/julixian/MyVisualNovelTransTools/blob/main/images/Snipaste_2025-01-30_15-21-02.png)
 the key of 彼女が見舞いに来ない理由 is 0x46554A4953415741 and Cafe AQUA is 0x89B482CD97598EF782BE
+## MnpMmaArchiveTool
+To extract/repack Mnp Engine .mma archive(only works on script archive now, because pictures are stored in a special way in mma and the tool doesn't process it)<br/>
 ## MTSPakZArchiveTool
 To extract/repack MTS engine .pak or .z Archive<br/>
 ## MyAdvArchiveTool